Complete ionization for a non-autonomous point interaction model in d = 2: Global well-posedness: Proof of Theorem

-\begin{rem} One can see that Propositions \ref{prop:charge_cont} and \ref{pro:sobregq} do not exploit the whole regularity of $\phi_{\la,0}$ provided by \eqref{eq:extradom}.
-As mentioned in Section \ref{subsec:main}, the regularity provided by \eqref{eq:extradom2} would suffice.
+to get Propositions \ref{prop:charge_cont} and \ref{pro:sobregq}, and thus Theorem \ref{teo:wp}.
 However, it is not possible at the moment to further weaken the assumptions on the initial datum.
 For instance, the natural assumption $\psi_0\in\domf$ does not work as we cannot prove the regularity of the forcing term $f$ of \eqref{eq:charge_comp} without requiring that $\phitr_{\la,0}\in L^1(\R^2)$.
 This fact occurs also in the nonlinear point interaction problem (see \cite[Remark 1.5]{CCT}).
-Precisely, in the nonlinear case \eqref{eq:extradom2} is replaced by a slightly stronger requirement (see \cite[Eq.
-(1.17)]{CCT}), but this is connected to the proof of the energy conservation which is neither required nor possible in this linear non-autonomous case. \end{rem}
+Precisely, in the nonlinear case \eqref{eq:extradom2} is replaced by a slightly stronger requirement (see \cite[Eq. $(1.17)$]{CCT}), but this is connected to the proof of the energy conservation which is neither required nor possible in the linear non-autonomous case considered in the present paper. \end{rem}